Council Services:

 The rateable value of non-domestic property is fixed in most cases by an independent valuation officer of the Valuation Office Agency.

-For composite properties which are partly domestic and partly non-domestic the rateable value relates to the non-domestic part only.
+For composite properties which are partly domestic and party non-domestic the rateable value relates to the non-domestic part only.
 The values of all property in respect of which rates are payable to your authority are shown in the local rating list, a copy of which may be inspected at Inland Revenue Valuation Office, 339 High Street, Bangor, LL57 1YA and the Finance Department.
 To contact the Finance Department, please follow the link via the “weblinks” tab above.

 Alteration of rateable value